lxbrvr/pyavagen/README.md

 #### Arguments

 - `size` - size of output image.
 The integer type.
-- `squares_quantity_on_axis` - number of squares on axis.
+- `squares_on_axis` - number of squares on axis.
 The integer type.
 Default random value from 3 to 4.
 - `blur_radius` - blur radius.
 Used `PIL.ImageFilter.GaussianBlur`.The integer type.
 Default 1.
 - `rotate` - image rotate.
 The integer type.
 Default random rotation.
 - `border_size` - border size of square.
 The integer type.
 Default 0.